TritonDataCenter/node-cueball/README.md

   - `connection` -- Object, the actual connection (as returned by the `constructor` given to `new ConnectionPool()`)

+Returns either `undefined` (if the callback was called immediately), or a "waiter handle", which is an Object having a `cancel()` method.
+The `cancel()` method may be called at any time up to when the `callback` is run, to cancel the request to the pool and relinquish any queue positions held.

 When a client is done with a connection, they must call `handle.release()` to return it to the pool.
 All event handlers should be disconnected from the `connection` prior to calling `release()`.